Naperville, Illinois Therapists

 - Just 87 percent of the population lives in poverty.

-- 8 percent of ER visits are for for mental disorders.
-Anxiety, panic attacks, and acute reactions to stress a chief complaint.
+- 8 percent of ER visits are for mental disorders.
+Anxiety, panic attacks, and acute reactions to stress are chief complaints.

-- The death rate in Dupage County by suicide in 1 percent.
+- The death rate in Dupage County by suicide is 1%.

 Divorce Rate in Naperville

 With the median age being 38.5, the divorce rate in Naperville is relatively low at 6.1 percent.
 Studies show that getting married later in life can lead to healthier marriages.
 Also possibly accounting for the low divorce rate is the level of education in the city.
 Nearly 70 percent of the population has a degree, with 31 percent of those having a professional or graduate degree.
 Additionally, the unemployment rate is just 2.8 percent.

 A healthy dose of marriage support specialists may also account for the low divorce rate.
 More than 160 marriage counselors serve Naperville which might be why the divorce rate is significantly lower than the national average of 50 percent.

 There are more than 500 mental health professionals in Naperville.
 Illinois is noted as having a shortage of licensed professionals available, but that doesn’t seem to affect the Naperville area much.
 With a therapist-to-population ratio of 292:1, you shouldn’t have a problem finding a counselor accepting new patients.
 The ratio is much lower than the national average and well below the national minimum threshold for patient-to-therapist ratios.